MP Estate Planning UK

 Key factors to consider when determining the taxable estate value include:

-• Personal possessions, such as jewelry, art, and other valuables
+• Personal possessions, such as jewellery, art, vehicles, and other valuables

 How Inheritance Tax is Calculated

 Understanding how Inheritance Tax is calculated is crucial for effective estate planning.
-The process involves determining the value of your estate and applying the relevant tax rates and exemptions.
+The process involves determining the total value of the estate, subtracting debts and exemptions, and then applying the relevant tax rate to anything above the available thresholds.

 Basic Rate and Additional Charges